aneurin-h/AFCH-McGill/AFCH@McGill/Fall2025/ECSE250/ECSE 250 Lecture 7.md

 **Abstract classes** contain abstract methods (and fields and other methods)
 	Also uses `abstract` keyword
 	Cannot be instantiated
-	Subclasses must implement all abstract methods or be `abstract` themselves
+		Constructors will be called when subclass is instantiated Subclasses must implement all abstract methods or be `abstract` themselves

 ## ArrayList